icinganalysis/icinganalysis.github.io/content/NACA-TN-2799.md

 Because of the high speeds and short distances involved in most anti- icing calculations, this assumption appears reasonable.
-Answers obtained by use of this assumption do not differ appreciably from those using the assumption of phase changes in equilibrium with the local air tempera- ture.
-The difference between the two solutions is greatest when p1/p0 is most removed from unity and when low heating rates are used.
+Answers obtained by use of this assumption do not differ appreciably from those using the assumption of phase changes in equilibrium with the local air temperature.
+The difference between the two solutions is greatest when pl/p0 is most removed from unity and when low heating rates are used.

 >Errors in the present graphical solution may become appreciable at